AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     ![](./Media/ms1l26.png)

-### Exercise 5 - Organize the presentation
+### Task 5: Organize the presentation

-As you're reviewing the presentation, you may find that the topics in your presentation need to be more clearly identified.
-You can use Copilot in PowerPoint to inject this clarity.
+In this task, you will use Copilot in PowerPoint to structure your slides, ensuring a logical flow and clear sequence of topics throughout the presentation.

 1. In the Copilot pane, enter the following prompt: